 - Advanced Trigger Concepts

-- LAB: Responding to Data Manipulation via Triggers
+- Lab: Responding to Data Manipulation by Using Triggers

 Using In-Memory Tables